 Only you know what birth plan is right for you.
-Our philosophy is to partner with you to help you achieve the labor you envision.
+Our philosophy is to partner with you to help you achieve the birth you envision.

-Women’s perceptions of labor pain vary, so do their choices about pain management and comfort.
+Perceptions of labor pain vary, so do the choices about pain management and comfort.
 We have many options for non-medicated and medicated labor to help you through the process.
 Some options include:

 All babies whether vaginal born or cesarean born, who are transitioning well, are placed skin-to-skin with mom for at least one hour immediately after birth.

-Wentworth-Douglass Hospital offers women who have previously had cesarean births the opportunity to try for a vaginal birth after cesarean (VBAC).
-For women who are considered good candidates for VBAC, a vaginal birth can have many benefits, including faster recovery times, shorter hospital stays, less discomfort and less chance of blood transfusions and postpartum infections.
+Wentworth-Douglass Hospital offers people who have previously had cesarean births the opportunity to try for a vaginal birth after cesarean (VBAC).
+For those who are considered good candidates for VBAC, a vaginal birth can have many benefits, including faster recovery times, shorter hospital stays, less discomfort and less chance of blood transfusions and postpartum infections.

-About 60-80% of women who attempt VBAC are successful in delivering vaginally.
+About 60-80% of people who attempt VBAC are successful in delivering vaginally.
 Talk to your obstetrician or midwife about the benefits and risks of VBAC based on your medical history.

 Should your birth experience include a C-section, rest assured that you won’t need to go far.
 The C-section surgical room is located right in the Women & Children’s Center.
 In most cases you will remain fully alert and your support person can remain with you for the birth.
 Your baby will be placed skin-to-skin with you as soon as possible.
 You will often be able to touch and get to know your baby while still in the surgical room.
 Your support partner will also be able to hold the baby as long as the baby is in good health.

 Warm, inviting, private rooms offer mom, baby and family all the comforts of home.
-Babies room-in with mom and dad so our nurses can educate the whole family on new baby and mom care.
-We provide room-service style meals so that mom may order her food according to her own schedule.
+Babies room-in with their parents so our nurses can educate the whole family on new baby and postpartum care.
+We provide room-service style meals so that families may order their food according to their own schedule.